dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 *Results from the prompt, "the exact same cat on the top as a sketch on the bottom".
 From https://openai.com/blog/dall-e/*

-Or render custom text on street signs:
+DALL·E can also render custom text on street signs:

 ![](/images/screen-shot-2021-01-06-at-2.51.53-pm.png)

 Results from the prompt *"a store front that has the word 'openai' written on it'".
 From https://openai.com/blog/dall-e/.*

+In this way, DALL·E can act almost like a Photoshop filter, even though it wasn't specifically designed to behave this way.

-The model even shows understanding of visual concepts (i.e. "macroscopic" or "cross-section" pictures), places (i.e. "a photo of the food of china"), and time ("a photo of alamo square, san francisco, from a street at night"; "a photo of a phone from the 20s").
-For all these examples and more, check out the [original blog post](https://openai.com/blog/dall-e/).
+The model even shows an "understanding" of visual concepts (i.e. "macroscopic" or "cross-section" pictures), places (i.e. "a photo of the food of china"), and time ("a photo of alamo square, san francisco, from a street at night"; "a photo of a phone from the 20s").
+For example, here's what it spit out in response to the prompt "a photo of the food of china":

 ![](/images/screen-shot-2021-01-06-at-1.42.22-pm.png)

 *"a photo of the food of china" from https://openai.com/blog/dall-e/.*

+In other words, DALL·E can do more than just paint a pretty picture for a caption; it can also, in a sense, answer questions visually.

-In fact, the authors went so far as to have DALL·E take a visual IQ test, where it had to complete images in a pattern:
+To test DALL·E's visual reasoning ability, the authors had it take a visual IQ test:

 ![](/images/screen-shot-2021-01-06-at-3.05.50-pm.png)